 Auction competition gives you an idea about audience overlap and if your ad is competing for an unusually high bid audience.
 Sometimes specific ads that started well will soon end up performing poorly.
 This is mostly due to an increase in competition in the same ad space.
 Keeping an eye on your relevance score, targeting, messaging and creatives can help you win more auctions.

 These are some of the things that we have observed with our campaigns that have helped us deliver massive results for our clients.
 The best way to learn how to run ads is by running ads and spending money.
-However, these insights can surely be massively beneficial to your current campaigns if utilised in the right manner.
+However, these insights can surely be massively beneficial to your current campaigns if utilized in the right manner.

 Are you looking to double your Facebook ad results?
 Cross-check with your ad manager if you are doing these seven things correctly.
 They might change your results and blow up your numbers.